staticlemon/42GEGfPF9TQ/README.md

 i was cold all day today and its cold this whole week, i got pulled in to an hr long meeting and i needed that hour to do something else, now im assigned to do something thats due in mid june and im going to spend my PTO thinking about it prolly lol

+on a new nextflow project which is still a little new to meeee

 -->